lyzo111/lyzo111/README.md

 - 👋 Hi, I’m @lyzo111
-- 👀 I’m interested in tax evasion. hmu
+- 👀 I’m interested in playing 8 Ball. hmu
-- 🌱 I’m currently learning Kotlin
+- 🌱 I'm currently learning how to pentest
-- 💞️ I’m a gaymer
+- 💞️ I’m a gaymer.
+No homo
 - 📫 Discord: lyzo111
-- ⚡ Fun fact: HolyC is the best programming language in the world
+- ⚡ Fun fact: I keep buying protein powder even though it tastes horrible

 <!---
 lyzo111/lyzo111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.